lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 It is quite like the code.
 I have 15 years programming experience since I started to program from 13.
 I don't need to read documents though I have patience to read them.
 Even they are written in Japanese, I am ok to translate them and walk through them.
 I am comfortable to listen to Japanese though my Japanese reading ability is still poor.
 So the source code is my best reference.
 I just go to directly run them up to learn.

+I want to teach my kid the fearless attitude to learn or do things.
+It is actually quite funny.
+The kids has boldness and curiosity when they come to the world.

+So my other principle to teach kids to make the limit as less as possible.
+We shouldn't tell much kids to not allow to do this thing and that thing.
+For some curious kids, we should teach them how to measure the electricity using multimeters.

+After writing done this, I know in my family, we have done this thing wrong.
+Yeah, we should teach our daughter how to measure electricity instead of using childproof socket protection covers to cover sockets.

+If we don't do this, and other families do this, they surely will have smarter kids than our kid.
+This is how the world works.
+You can't never stop other people being better.
+If you don't take same actions like them, then you are losing.

+I said before that I want to use every language to teach everything I know to my kid.
+However, I am not.
+I didn't teach how to measure electricity.
+So you know, I have many conflicts with my wife.
+It is not that my wife is not smart.
+I am wrong too properly.

+I should we still should use childproof socket protection covers to cover sockets.
+However, we should teach how to use multimeters to measure electricity too.

+So there are many things to say here.
+For every small scenarios in life, we should think how to best protect our kids at the same time teach them most.

+The other places are not secure as our home.
+So my kid will still encounter many sockets when she grows up.
+And those sockets are not covered with childproof socket protection covers.
+And let's think about when we should teacher her such things.
+I think it is as early as better.
+So she has a good understanding of the world without changing his original ones when she grows up.

+This is really making our parenting hard.
+The parenting to bring up the best kids is really hard.
+But we surely should try to.

+So from now, for the every dangerous thing in life, I should teach her why it is dangerous and how we can measure the dangerous level, and show her how that will hurt her by using less dangerous and secure thing.
+It is probably safe when we use the battery like 20 voltages.

+That's why she come to the school, she finds that why her classmates are so scared to the electrical things while she is not.
+Because her dad teaches her a lot about them.

+So that's why I should teach my kids the correct knowledge as much as possible.
+The world is quite safe.
+She doesn't need to be afraid of most of the things.
+The hot water is secure if we are dealing with them right.
+We should teach kids how to use the water which's temperature are just 50 celsius degrees.
+And soon, they are ok to use the hot water.